ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 ### Persisting DLQ Events
 The DLQ Service will continually consume from the DLQ topic.
-When it gets an event, it will immediately store the event in the database.
+When it gets an event, it will immediately transform and store the event in the database.
 Under the initial implementation, all events will go into a single collection.
 MongoDB's `aggregate` functionality will be used (as in `mass`) to pull back the correct events for a given `service` and `topic`, sorted by timestamp.